 “I have worked with Meredith (therapist) for the last several months on anxiety and my overall emotional growth, and she has been the biggest help I've had by helping me to pinpoint the source of some of my biggest issues and giving me the advice and resources I need to grow and heal from things weighing me down.
 She is amazing and sweet and I appreciate having her as a counselor.”

 Our teenage years can be a tough and turbulent time.
-And often, if a teenager is struggling, the rest of the family feels it too.
+Often, if a teenager is struggling, the rest of the family feels it too.

 Traditional face-to-face therapy is not an option for many people.
 Teen Counseling offers teens and their parents an accessible and more affordable way to receive support wherever they are, from the comfort of their own home.